AaltoVision/img-transformer-chain/README.md

 ```
 python train.py --save=0 --dataset celeb2_ref --stage1=_age15 --stage2=_age25 --subnet tf1525 --singletestdir /data/imdb_aed/age_15 --singletestdir_out tf1525_from15 --singletestN 100 --prev_checkpoint="Epoch_(113)_(2117of5291)_step_(599999)"
 ```

+(There is a known minor issue that the output images randomly get horizontally flipped during testing.)

 Test the single-trained 25->35 transformer on 25->35 transform (you have only one such model, so you don't have to specify the `prev_checkpoint`):